 Port Wine takes a plain ol' chocolate cake recipe and takes it up several notches!

 Chocolate mousse.
 Chocolate brownies.
 Both are wonderful, but when combined in a Chocolate Mousse Brownie cake you've got a superlative dessert!

 Speaking of chocolate mousse, here's a dairy-free and gluten-free incarnation that will satisfy anyone's chocolate craving!

-This dessert makes it own hot fudge sauce along with a rich brownie.
+This pudding cake dessert makes it own hot fudge sauce along with a rich brownie.
 Easy to make and great with a scoop of ice cream!

 See more just chocolate recipes ➡️

 More dessert ideas beyond chocolate